Digital democracy

 Algorithms become vital tools in the democratic process

-Advances in the science of complex systems are combined with digitally-gathered data and increased access to machine learning algorithms.
-The result is a mechanism that prompts politicians and policymakers towards solving real-world problems collaboratively and measuring the success of actions taken.
+Advances in the science of complex systems combine with digitally-gathered data and increased access to machine learning algorithms.
+The result is a mechanism that prompts politicians and policy-makers towards solving real-world problems collaboratively and to measure the success of measures taken.